simpsonstuart/qq/readme.md

 cordova plugin add cordova-universal-links-plugin
 ```

-Cordova Status Bar should also be added to the project
+Cordova Status Bar should also be added to the project to hide the status bar properly

 ```sh
 cordova plugin add cordova-plugin-statusbar